Skip to main content

 ->get();

-Everything from creating embedding columns to running similarity queries stays within the Laravel ecosystem.
+Everything—from adding embedding columns to running queries—can be done within the Laravel ecosystem.

 JSON:API resources